Last updated: June 7, 2026

 From the beginning the school was run as an independent public school district under a three-person board, with a 30-cent school tax covering part of the budget and Dixie Portland covering the balance.
 The company also supplied maintenance workers and any necessary materials.
 Dixie Portland published the Dixie Portland Memorial School News (1925 to 1927), distributed to each home in the community by a Boy Scout troop.

-The first director was John B. Brown, a Hamilton County native who had served as Tennessee's state rural school inspector from 1914 to 1921 and briefly as State Superintendent of Schools; he resigned in 1926.
+The first director was John B. Brown, a Hamilton County native who had served as Tennessee's state rural school inspector from 1914 to 1921 and then as State Superintendent of Schools; he resigned in 1926.
 The second director, from 1926 forward, was Robert N. Chenault, former principal of Trousdale County High School, who in 1931 profiled the school at length in The Nation's Schools.
+The Richard City Deptford Board of Education governed the special school district; early board members included W. H. Klein as chairman, J. T. McCabe as secretary, and Elwood Shaw as a member.

 Curriculum and practical classes

-The curriculum covered kindergarten through grade 12 and was unusually broad for a Tennessee public school of the 1920s.
-Home economics and manual training were part of the core program: foods classes met twice a week in 8th grade, sewing and home construction classes served older girls, and a manual training shop with jig saw, lathe, and woodworking tools served the boys.
+The curriculum originally covered kindergarten through grade 12 and was unusually broad for a Tennessee public school of the 1920s.
+The upper grades were eventually discontinued, and would not return until the 1995 campus expansion.
+Home economics and manual training were part of the core program: foods classes met twice a week in 8th grade, sewing and home construction classes served the girls, and a manual training shop with jig saw, lathe, and woodworking tools served the boys.

 The building as a community venue